Geno (Super Mario RPG): Critical reception

 Similar to critics, Geno received positive reception from fans and has gained a cult following.
-In an interview with Retro Gamer, Super Mario RPG co-director Chihiro Fujioka stated he was aware of Geno's popularity within the game's fandom but wasn't sure as to why, speculating it may be due to the "doll that’s come to life" aspect of the character.
+In an interview with Retro Gamer, Super Mario RPG co-director Chihiro Fujioka stated he was aware of Geno's popularity within the game's fandom but was not sure as to why, speculating it may be due to the "doll that's come to life" aspect of the character.
 During an interview with IGN in 2013, RPGs other co-director Yoshihiko Maekawa and AlphaDream producer Akira Ohtani dwelled on the possibility of bringing back characters like Geno and Mallow in future games, specifically in the Mario & Luigi series.
-Furthermore they added that even if the characters wouldn't have major roles, they could "provide a view of these characters for fans who really want to see one".
+Furthermore they added that even if the characters would not have major roles, they could "provide a view of these characters for fans who really want to see one".
 In a brief interview with Shacknews in 2021, fans of the character spoke about how Geno had "great visual design", "cool backstory" and "unique abilities" as reasons for why they adored Geno, with one stating "we crazy fans are still wanting more of him after 25 years".
 When interviewed about Super Mario RPG, Japanese Pro Wrestler Hiromu Takahashi mentioned that Geno was his favorite character and really liked the scene where the Geno puppet becomes inhabited by the celestial star warrior.
 Takahashi added that Geno was usually in his party when playing the game and expressed interest in seeing Geno's true form sometime in the future.